-Benefit Description You pay without Medicare You pay with Medicare Part B
+Benefit Description: Deductible You pay without Medicare: \$0 You pay with Medicare Part B: \$0

-Deductible \$0 \$0

-Catastrophic Protection Out of Pocket Maximum \$3,500 self only/\$7,000 \$3,500 self only/\$7,000
+Benefit Description:Catastrophic Protection Out of Pocket Maximum

+You pay without Medicare: \$3,500 self only/\$7,000 You pay with Medicare Part B: \$3,500 self only/\$7,000

-Part B Premium Reimbursement Offered N/A N/A
+Benefit Description:Part B Premium Reimbursement Offered

+You pay without Medicare: N/A You pay with Medicare Part B: N/A

-Primary Care Physician \$10 \$0
+Benefit Description: Primary Care Physician

+You pay without Medicare: \$10 You pay with Medicare Part B: \$0

-Specialist \$15 \$0
+Benefit Description: Specialist You pay without Medicare: \$15 You pay with Medicare Part B: \$0

-Inpatient Hospital \$300 \$0
+Benefit Description: Inpatient Hospital You pay without Medicare: \$300 You pay with Medicare Part B: \$0

-Outpatient Hospital Nothing \$0
+Benefit Description: Outpatient Hospital You pay without Medicare: Nothing You pay with Medicare Part B: \$0

-Incentives offered N/A N/A
+Benefit Description: Incentives offered You pay without Medicare: N/A You pay with Medicare Part B: N/A

-Tell us about your Medicare coverage

-You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare if we ask.
+Tell us about your Medicare coverage You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare if we ask.
 You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare.

 Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
-These are private health care choices (like HMOs and regional PPOs) in some areas of the country.
+These are private healthcare choices (like HMOs and regional PPOs) in some areas of the country.